Fact-Checking Malpractice at NPR

 “For years, NPR journalists have been cautioned by their editors that an all-too-common pitfall of fact-checking is verifying “facts” through second sources, such as other news media outlets, that do not have “direct” knowledge about what they supposedly know.
 The problem has only gotten more serious as the Internet has made it ever easier to find what others have reported as “fact.”
 That’s why we value primary sources for our facts, and we check them before broadcast or publication.”

-Based on their writing,’ it’s unlikely that any point, including 2001-2003, would have been acceptable to Jensen or Vanderveen for the journalists to identify as the ‘first lie.’
-It’s also hard to imagine that just about anyone the journalists could have chosen to feature as a case study in the story would not have been vulnerable to a similar character attack.
 Vanderveen claims that the journalists withheld or intentionally concealed the public record information from readers in order for the journalists to tell their ‘fraudulent’ story.
-Jensen stops short of that simply saying she couldn’t find proof of that.
 The premise of this argument is illogical, suggesting that the journalists withheld information that was public knowledge to report a worse story that was not.
+Jensen stops short of that simply saying she couldn’t find proof that the it was intentional.

 The evidence available to the journalists in determining the timing of the ‘first lie’ included a chain of attorney-client communications showing the first contact with federal agents occurred in mid-2006.
 The agents had first targeted the 2004 loan application, unaware that it had been the first step in a ‘multi-million-dollar bank fraud.’
 The fraud was disclosed to agents and prosecutors under a proffer agreement, the details were secret and never became part of the public record.
 The tax returns for years 2001-2003 had not been under scrutiny prior to the 2004 loan application but were implicated since they would have been relied upon for the income which was fraudulently misstated on the form.
 Reports from forensic accountants suggested it was very improbable that the tax returns would have been targeted independently of the loan application.
 It was determined then, in the context of this legal action, the 2001-2003 tax returns were part of, and inseparable from the 2004 loan application, and any issues related to those returns could not reasonably have been known about before that application.